almatov/libiclass-teensy3/README.md

 **Common** class is a base class for all classes that assume concurrent access.

 **Logger** class is SD card logger with simple Serial like interface.
 It was written as a parallel task to avoid jitter increasing of main thread.
-Builtin SD card works in SDIO mode.

 **MeanFilter** class is a filter of incoming data based on computing of mean value of last set.